jeromepatel/EyeSeg-OpenEDS-2021/Point-Transformers-method/README.md

-# Pytorch Implementation of Various Point Transformers
+# Pytorch Implementation of Point Transformer for Eye Segmentation
+## **Note: This Implementation is modification of the work of [Yang You](https://github.com/qq456cvb/Point-Transformers)**

 Recently, various methods applied transformers to point clouds: [PCT: Point Cloud Transformer (Meng-Hao Guo et al.)](https://arxiv.org/abs/2012.09688), [Point Transformer (Nico Engel et al.)](https://arxiv.org/abs/2011.00931), [Point Transformer (Hengshuang Zhao et al.)](https://arxiv.org/abs/2012.09164).
 This repo is a pytorch implementation for these methods and aims to compare them under a fair setting.
 Currently, all three methods are implemented, while tuning their hyperparameters.